Editor's Note: This post has been updated with new links and content.

 Let's use $200 as an example.
 You can insure the remaining $100 through a third party, which only costs 40 cents, after getting the first $100 for free.

-Lojistic offers an insurance option along these lines.
-If you wanted to use a carrier for the first $100, Lojistic can give you the extra $100 insurance for a fraction of the cost, no minimum.
+The solution you can access through Lojistic offers an insurance option along these lines.
+If you wanted to use a carrier for the first $100, Lojistic can can plug you into an option that gives you the extra $100 insurance for a fraction of the cost, no minimum.

 Avoid Overpaying on Declared Value Insurance